May 2026 – Scene Writing & Structure Challenge – 40th Anniversary Series

 SAGER

-Ms. Tassio, isn’t it true that nine months prior to her death, Ms. Empey turned everything over to you?
+Ms. Tassio, isn’t it true that nine months prior to her death, Ms. Empey turned

 PAULINA